thirstycode/Raspi-output-catcher/README.md

 -	04:47:00 PM 28 09 --> some error with posting having username realshrutihaasan
 3
+-	10:50:15 AM 01 10 --> some error with posting having username realshrutihaasan
+-	10:50:12 AM 01 10 --> posted with username realshrutihaasan
 -	10:49:58 AM 01 10 --> some error with posting having username tamannaah.143
 -	10:49:55 AM 01 10 --> posted with username tamannaah.143
 -	10:49:52 AM 01 10 --> some error with posting having username disha.patani.updates